jonasoesch/p9/paper.md

 ### Visualization-focused classifications {#sec:param-classification}

-The most common approach is to think about transitions is in terms of visualization parameters. [@Heer-07:animatedtransitions, @Yi-07:deeperunderstanding, @Fisher-11:animationvisualization, @-18:space] Any visualization can be viewed as the result of a series of parametrizable transformations applied to the underlying data set. [@Jankun-kelly-07:modelframework] The transition can, therefore, be described in terms of parameter changes as long as the underlying data does not change.
+The most common approach is to think about transitions is in terms of visualization parameters [@Heer-07:animatedtransitions, @Yi-07:deeperunderstanding, @Fisher-11:animationvisualization, @-18:space].
+Any visualization can be viewed as the result of a series of parametrizable transformations applied to the underlying data set [@Jankun-kelly-07:modelframework].
+The transition can, therefore, be described in terms of parameter changes as long as the underlying data does not change.

 Through this approach, four authors identify a total of 9 transition types.
 Because their approach is very similar, their classes have a high overlap and will be presented together.
 Figure \ref{visualization-focused-classification} maps the names the authors have used the "generic" names that we used in the description: